 Monitor the actual movement of panels during the placement and compaction of each lift of backfill; adjust the amount of batter according to field conditions.

-Vertical Alignment Check During construction, check the overall verticality of the structure using a plumb bob.
-This should be done on panels completely backfilled.
-Make any changes in batter necessary to assure that final verticality is within tolerances (See Specifications), in subsequent lifts of panels.
+Vertical Alignment Check - During construction, check the overall verticality of the structure using a plumb bob.
+Make any changes in batter necessary to assure that final verticality is within tolerances (see specifications), in subsequent lifts of panels.

 Erection Tolerances